 UX Audit of Existing App

 We started by analyzing the existing app to understand the UI/UX gaps in it.
-Following were the results of the app auditing by the UX team:
+Following analysis were made by the UX auditing team:

 - In the main menu, the user cannot choose the type of dish they are looking for.